-I, NIMFA AMBROSIA L. PEREZ-PARAS, of legal age, being the duly elected, qualified and incumbent Assistant Corporate Secretary of INTEGRATED MICRO-ELECTRONICS, INC. (the "Corporation"), a corporation duly organized and existing under the laws of the Republic of the Philippines, after having been duly sworn in accordance with law, do hereby certify that at the regular meeting of the Board of Directors held on 2 December 2014, at which meeting a quorum existed and acting throughout, the Board approved the following resolution:
+I, CHARLENE MAE C. TAPIC-CASTRO, of legal age, being the duly elected, qualified and incumbent Assistant Corporate Secretary of INTEGRATED MICRO-ELECTRONICS, INC. (the "Corporation"), a corporation duly organized and existing under the laws of the Republic of the Philippines, after having been duly sworn in accordance with law, do hereby certify that the following updates and changes in the Corporation's Annual Corporate Governance Report for the calendar year 2015 were presented to and noted by the Board of Directors at its meeting held on 1 December 2015: